Greater Than or Equal to in Excel

 – Find the value in a range that is equal to the criteria.

-– Finally, test a number that is met the given criteria or does not.
+– Finally, test a number that meets the given criteria or does not.

 That was our quick guide on how the “greater than or equal to” operator works.
 If you want to practice, download the examples and look at the used formulas and functions.